 Available Styles: Atlantic Station, Galleria, Internat Ave 8mil, Internat Ave 12mil, Internat Ave 20mil, Metropolis 6, Metropolis 12, Newport Beach, La Jolla, Ocean Avenue, Ocean Avenue Elite, Rodeo Drive, Sunset Strip, Thoroughly MO6, Thoroughly MO12, Thoroughly MO Elite, Union Square Elite, Wilshire Boulevard

-5th & Main is a line that can be used in residential or light commercial areas.
+5th & Main is a line used in residential or light commercial areas.

-Aside from that, the collection is filled with both contemporary styles characterized by in demand greys as well as rustic, old world styles in the classic hardwood hues of browns, naturals and reds.
+Aside from that, the collection has both contemporary styles characterized by in-demand greys and rustic, old-world styles in the classic hardwood hues of browns, naturals, and reds.

-I have not worked with this particular line myself but the general consensus among customers using products from this series is they’ve had a very good overall experience.
-A few had minor hiccups with the floors arriving slightly darker than they thought but this is expected when buying flooring since dye lots and production runs will have slight variance between each other.
+I have not worked with this particular line myself, but the consensus among customers using products from this series is they've had an excellent overall experience.
+A few had minor hiccups with the floors arriving slightly darker than they thought, but this is expected when buying flooring since dye lots and production runs will have slight variation between each other.

-Since this series contains designs that mimic both natural stone and hardwood grain, it’s very important to have your installer work out of a few boxes at the same time just like one would when installing stone or prefinished hardwood.
-This is in order to get you a natural spread and variance in the look of your floor.
-Just putting the planks down one after the next will result in patches of a particular pattern and you will hate it.
+Since this series contains designs that mimic both natural stone and hardwood grain, it's essential to have your installer work out of a few boxes simultaneously, just like one would when installing stone or prefinished hardwood.
+This is to get you a natural spread and variance in the look of your floor.
+Just putting the planks down one after the next will result in patches of a particular pattern, and you will hate it.

 There are four more factors I have to draw to your attention:

-1. Adhesive – Please listen very carefully as what I’m about to tell you is from first hand experience.
-Don’t just buy any “recommended for you” adhesive from the websites you shop from.
-Insist on what’s specified in the installation instructions to protect yourself.
+Please listen very carefully as what I'm about to tell you is from first-hand experience.
+Don't just buy any "recommended for you" adhesive from the websites you shop from.
+Insist on what's specified in the installation instructions to protect yourself.